machteldbogels/handsonlabs/blobtosqlwithdb/instructions.md

 Please upload the [preferences.json](https://github.com/machteldbogels/handsonlabs/blob/master/etlwithdatabricks/preferences.json) file to your Storage Account following [these instructions](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

-As a final prerequisite, make sure that you have a SQL Database instance.
-If you don't have it yet, you can follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal) to deploy it.
+As a final prerequisite, make sure that there is a SQL Database instance that you can connect to.
+If you don't have it, you can follow [these instructions](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal) to deploy it.

 ## Connecting to your Blob Storage
-Go to your Databricks resource and select `Launch Workspace` to go to your Databricks Workspace.
+Go to your Databricks resource in the Azure Portal and select `Launch Workspace` to go to your Databricks Workspace.

 In the Overview pane of your Databricks Workspace, select the `Import & Explore Data` option in the middle of the page.

 ![Import & Explore](./assets/img001.png)

 Then select the `Other Data Sources` tab, and press `Create Table in Notebook`.

-This will automatically prepopulate a notebook with which you can connect to an Azure Blob Storage.
+This will automatically prepopulate a Notebook with which you can connect to an Azure Blob Storage.

+Follow the steps which are shown in this Notebook.
+After Step 4, you can add new cells yourself to write this data to your SQL Database, using [these instructions](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/sql-databases) to guide you.